 In the past we had to make do with open campfires however in recent years there has been a surge in the creation and availability of portable wood burning stoves.
 Stoves vary from small compact alternatives to gas/alcohol stoves to larger encloses with a flume, able to provide heat for hours.
 We cover a mix in this article, we’ve recently purchased a more substantial stove which we’ll be taking with us on our van life adventure once the conversion is finished!

-The first stove on our list weighs in at 47 pounds has a decent size firebox of 11.75″w. x 16.25″d. x 10.75″h.
+The Guide Gear stove weighs in at 47 pounds has a decent size firebox of 11.75″w. x 16.25″d. x 10.75″h.
 Making it suitable for medium size logs that will burn long into the night.
-The space on on top is large enough to fit a pan and from the horses mouth,
+The space on on top is large enough to fit a large pan!

 “Keeps coffee and sauce pans hot on top, brings water to a boil and cooks bacon and eggs!”

 Sounds perfect to me.
 While this certainly isn’t suitable for a quick camping trip down to the lake, for larger groups who are more stationary this is perfect to add to the camping experience.

 - Enclosed wood burning creates a high heat